-(2) This This corresponds to the Premium granted to employees of EPM and UNE EPM Telecomunicaciones S. A. who enjoy vacations equivalent to 32 days of ordinary salary per each year of service and proportional to each fraction of a year.

-(3) It corresponds to the estimate, at present value, of the future payments corresponding to the seniority bonus.
+- (2) This corresponds to the Premium granted to employees of EPM and UNE EPM Telecomunicaciones S. A. who enjoy vacations equivalent to 32 days of ordinary salary per each year of service and proportional to each fraction of a year. - (3) It corresponds to the estimate, at present value, of the future payments corresponding to the seniority bonus.
 In EPM, Central Hidroeléctrica de Caldas SA.
 E.S.P. and the Empresa de Energia de Quindío S.A.
 E.S.P. the official workers are entitled to this bonus every time they complete five years of service in the company, continuous or discontinuous.
 The estimated value is determined by the actuary, taking into account the average salary increase, discount rate of 5.77% and the mortality rates approved by the Financial Superintendence in Resolution 155 of 2010.
 For the remaining affiliates the estimate is updated each year based on the consolidation of information of all employees who become entitled to those bonus.

-Note 25 - Pension obligations and pension commutation
+Note 25 Pension plan obligations

-The balance of pension obligations and pensions commutation as of December 31 is comprised as follows:
+The balance of pension obligations as of June 30, 2014 and December 31, 2013, is comprised as follows: